Khandaker Abdullah Jahangir: Early life and family

-Jahangir was born on 5 November 1958 in the village of Dignagar in Shailkupa, Jhenaidah subdivision, which was then located in the Jessore District of East Pakistan.
-He belonged to a Bengali Muslim family of Khandakars hailing from the village of Narharidra.
+Jahangir was born on 5 November 1958 in the Narharidra village in Shailkupa, Jhenaidah subdivision, which was then located in the Jessore District of East Pakistan.
+He belonged to a Bengali Muslim family of "Khandakars."
 His father's name was Khandaker Anwaruzzaman and his mother's name was Begum Lutfunnahar.
-During his early years, Jahangir's father relocated with his family to the village of Dhopaghata-Gobindpur.
+During his early years his father relocated with his family to the village of Dhopaghata-Gobindpur.

 Jahangir was married to Fatima, daughter of Pir Abdul Kahhar Siddiqui of Furfura Sharif.
-They have one son (Khandaker Usama Jahangir) and three daughters (Zakia Khandaker, Rifat Khandaker and Busaina Khandaker).
+They had one son (Khandaker Usama Jahangir) and three daughters (Zakia Khandaker, Rifat Khandaker and Busaina Khandaker).

 Education

-Jahangir studied at the Bhutiargati Government Primary School in Jhenaidah, and then joined the Jhenaidah Siddiqia Kamil Madrasah where he received his dakhil certificate in 1973 and alim certificate in 1975.
+Abdullah Jahangir studied at the Bhutiargati Government Primary School in Jhenaidah, and then joined the Jhenaidah Siddiqia Kamil Madrasah where he received his dakhil certificate in 1973 and alim certificate in 1975.
 He remained at the madrasa, graduating with fazil (honours) in 1977, and then completed kamil (masters) in Hadith studies at the Government Madrasah-e-Alia in Dhaka.
 He was awarded with Mumtaz Al-Muhadditheen, the highest Hadith award in the country.
-Among his teachers were Ubaidul Haq, Ayub Ali, Muhammad Abdur Rahim, Fakhruddin Chatgami, Miya Muhammad Qasimi and Anwarul Haq Qasimi.
-In addition to his Islamic education, Jahangir under took examinations for SSC and HSC at the Government Huseyn Shaheed Suhrawardy College in Magura and topped the Jessore Board.
-At that time, those who had won the first place in Bangladesh's education boards were taken on a boat trip with erstwhile President Ziaur Rahman as part of the state honours.
+Some of his notable teachers include Ubaidul Haq, Ayub Ali, Muhammad Abdur Rahim, Fakhruddin Chatgami, Miya Muhammad Qasimi and Anwarul Haq Qasimi.
+In addition to his Islamic education, Jahangir undertook examinations for SSC and HSC at the Government Huseyn Shaheed Suhrawardy College in Magura and topped the Jessore Board.
+Additionally, at the time, those who won first place in Bangladesh's education boards were taken on a boat trip with erstwhile President Ziaur Rahman as part of the state honours.

 Having completing his kamil degree, Jahangir became a teacher at the Nasna Nurnagar Siddiqia Dakhil Madrasa in Jheinadah.
 Two years later, he decided to pursue his goal of seeking further Islamic knowledge and enrolled at the Imam Muhammad ibn Saud Islamic University in Riyadh, Saudi Arabia.
 He completed his BA in 1986, MA in 1992 and PhD in 1997.
 Among his teachers in Saudi Arabia were Abd al-Aziz ibn Baz, Muhammad ibn al-Uthaymeen, Abdullah Ibn Jibreen and Saleh Al-Fawzan.
 Jahangir received two consecutive Student awards from the King Fahd of Saudi Arabia and the Governor of Riyadh, Salman bin Abdulaziz.
 During his studies in Saudi Arabia, Jahangir served as a translator and da'i for the North Riyadh Islamic Centre between 1993 and 1997.
-According to Abdus Salam Azadi, more than 300 foreign students (mainly Americans) converted to Islam as a result of the dawah of Abdullah Jahangir and Zaghloul El-Naggar.
-In 1999, Jahangir visited Indonesia where he received advanced training in Islamic development and Arabic language.
+According to Abdus Salam Azadi, more than 300 foreign students (mainly Americans) converted to Islam as a result of the dawah of Abdullah Jahangir and Zaghloul El-Naggar at the time.
+In 1999, Jahangir visited Indonesia where he took extended training in Islamic development and Arabic language.